thanatath/thailandtorrentautodownload/README.md

 # thailandtorrentautodownload
-thailand torrent site auto download torrent from page
+siambit auto download torrent in tab for tempermonkey

+**way to Install**

+Put it to tempermonkey or Greasemonkey